-- South Carolina's public power and water utility is accepting applications from ISPs interested in utilizing excess fiber and transmission infrastructure. - The utility is not a provider of Broadband but is allowing Broadband providers to access its 1,200 miles of excess fiber and transmission poles on the nearly statewide system to help South Carolinians get access to Broadband.
+- South Carolina's public power and water utility is accepting applications from ISPs interested in utilizing excess fiber and transmission infrastructure. - The utility is not a provider of Broadband but is allowing Broadband providers to access its 1,200 miles (about half the width of the United States) of excess fiber and transmission poles on the nearly statewide system to help South Carolinians get access to Broadband.